Cephalonia: Climate

-Cephalonia has hot, sunny summers and mild rainy winters.
-During winter it can occasionally snow on the mountain peaks of the island's mountain ranges.
+Cephalonia has hot, sunny summers and mild, rainy winters.
+According to the Köppen climate classification system, it has a hot-summer Mediterranean climate (Csa).
+During winter, it can occasionally snow on the mountain peaks of the island's mountains.
 The winter months can experience up to 156 mm of rainfall, resulting in high levels of humidity on the island.
-Winter temperature on Kefalonia average at 14-15 C during the day and fall at night to an average of 8-9 C. During the summer months there is usually little to no rainfall.
-Rain in the summer can usually be seen, but the dry air prevents it from being felt as it is evaporated before it reaches the ground.
+Winter temperature on Kefalonia averages at 14-15 °C during the day and 8-9 °C during the night.
+During the summer months, there is usually little to no rainfall.
+Temperatures range from nearly 30 °C during the day to around 21 °C at night.